rakanugraha18/rakanugrahadev/README.md

    NEXT_PUBLIC_RAKABACKEND_URL=your_backend_api_url
    ```

-   Note: This app have a backend api for chat with AI, if you want to use gemini please check aga kadela repository [text](https://github.com/agakadela/my-website)
+   Note: This app have a backend api for chat with AI, if you want to use gemini please check aga kadela repository [Aga kadela Repository](https://github.com/agakadela/my-website)
-   But if you want to follow me, you have to deploy backend using expressjs [text](https://github.com/rakanugraha18/rakadevbackend)
+   But if you want to follow me, you have to deploy backend using expressjs [Backend API Chat with AI](https://github.com/rakanugraha18/rakadevbackend)

 4. **Start the development server**
    ```bash